What the UK Ticket Resale Ban Means for Touring Artists

 You can still control some things, though.
 Your ticketing platform choice sits entirely in your hands, we’ve covered these options above, but the decision is still yours.
 Your fan communication strategy, how clearly you explain the resale options, how you position yourself as fan-first rather than just ticking compliance boxes, all still controllable.
 Your resale policy can be one paragraph of plain language text or a complicated multi-page document.
 That choice is yours and, it matters now more than ever.

 What can’t you control?
 Well, the legislation timeline is still vague and platform fee structures will always move with market forces.
 Venue contracts will often directly dictate your available options.
 You may have some amazing plan, which just can’t be implemented because of the requirements already laid out.
 Enforcement inconsistencies during these transitional periods will also create confusion that nobody can predict.
-The point being here is concentrate on controlling what you can and move with the times.
+Professional live touring services navigate these complexities as standard practice, from venue contract negotiation to platform selection to fan communication strategy.
+Concentrate on controlling what you can and adapt.

 After managing artists through industry changes for 30 years I’ve learned that this is about fan relationships, not just compliance.
 Artists who communicate resale options build trust that extends far beyond any single tour.
 Explain before fans ask.
 Frame it as community care rather than legal obligation.
 Treat tickets as part of the new fan experience, not just transactions.
 That positions you for when enforcement starts in 2026 and fan expectations harden.